Insular art

 The Book of Kells belongs to a monastic culture linked to Iona and Kells, in which script, ornament, theology, and display are tightly bound together.
 Gospel books like this were expensive, prestigious objects.
 They helped honor scripture, teach doctrine, and project institutional authority at the same time.

-That is why the page feels so ambitious.
-Around 800, a manuscript could be a liturgical tool, a teaching object, and a sign of sacred prestige all at once.
+Around 800, a manuscript could be a liturgical tool, a teaching object, and a sign of sacred prestige at the same time.
 Folio 34r condenses those functions into a single surface.

 What to notice first